osgeonl/osgeo.nl/README.md

  2606:50c0:8003::153

 ```
-* in root of `gh-pages` branch have file CNAME containing osgeo.nl
+* in root of `gh-pages` branch the file CNAME contains osgeo.nl

 ## History: Migration from WP
 This website was migrated from Wordpress in 2022.
 After that some big cleanup in march 2024.
+Below some info for reference.

 Links

 * https://gohugo.io/tools/migrations/#wordpress
 * https://ma.ttias.be/step-by-step-guide-migrating-wordpress-to-hugo/

-Followed latter steps:
+Followed steps from last link:

 * backup WP and MySQL
 * install the SchumacherFM/wordpress-to-hugo-exporter plugin.